rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 ### We don't propose `reduce_first`

-<a href="https://wg21.link/P2760R1">P2760R1</a> additionally asks whether there should be a `reduce_first` algorithm, analogous to `fold_left_first`, for binary operations that lack a natural identity element to serve as the initial value.
+Section 5.1 of <a href="https://wg21.link/P2760R1">P2760R1</a> asks whether there should be a `reduce_first` algorithm, analogous to `fold_left_first`, for binary operations that lack a natural identity element to serve as the initial value.
 An example would be `min` on a range of `int` values, where callers would have no way to tell if `INT_MAX` represents a value in the range, or an arbitrary stand-in for the (nonexistent) identity element.
 We do not propose `reduce_first` for the following reasons.

 1. P3179R8 already proposes parallel ranges overloads of `min_element`, `max_element`, and `minmax_element`.